cloud-agnost/agnost-website/client/README.md

 # Overview

-This Client API documentation will guide you how to use the key modules of the client library to integrate your Agnost backend apps with your frontends.
+This JavaScript Client API documentation will guide you how to use the key modules of the client library to integrate your Agnost backend apps with your frontends.

 ## Key modules